Fire Art Guidelines

 For the burning of a structure on decomposed granite (DG) on playa.
 Examples include:

-• A large sculpture burn in close proximity to the playa surface
+• Any sculpture burning in close proximity to the playa surface

-• A large artwork fully engulfed in flames producing a tremendous amount of heat
+• Any artwork fully engulfed in flames producing a tremendous amount of heat

 Requirements for OF-1:

-• A Burn Shield (to prevent burn scars on the playa surface)
+• A 4″ deep burn shield (decomposed granite aka DG) to prevent burn scars on the playa surface

 Open Fire Level Two (OF-2): Enclosed Container Fire